 In the bottom-up analysis, analysts consider microeconomic approaches and start with specific companies and then conduct ratio analysis the same as corporate financial analysis.

 Income statement basically shows the company’s performance in terms of financial gains or business profitability for a given period of time.
 Analysts used this report to predict the company's future performance and potential future cash flow of business.
 Income statement also refers to the P&L statement, statement of earnings, or statement of operations.

 In this statement, the top line refers to revenue collection of a business for a particular period of time and the bottom line represents net profit or a net loss.
 But there are many business expenses also called operating expenses that are written in between the top line and bottom line.

 A balance sheet is a company's financial statement that shows company’s assets and liabilities, it also shows what a company owns and owes, the amount invested by investors or shareholders.

-Assets- In the balance sheet, assets are written from top to bottom in terms of their liquidity.
+Assets- According to balance sheet analysis, assets are written from top to bottom in terms of their liquidity.
 If an asset is easy to convert in cash within a year or less then it will be written under current assets.
 For example - cash, marketable securities, accounts receivable, inventories are considered as current assets.
 And if an asset can not be converted into cash within a year are considered as long-term assets.
 For example - land, machinery, equipment, intellectual property are listed in a company's long-term assets.